Library stdpp.tactics

 end.

 The tactic iter tac l runs tac x for each element x l until tac x succeeds.
-If it does not suceed for any element of the generated list, the whole tactic wil fail.
+If it does not succeed for any element of the generated list, the whole tactic wil fail.

 Tactic Notation "iter" tactic(tac) tactic(l) :=